-Any request for redemption, once made by a holder of Class A Ordinary Shares, may not be withdrawn following the Redemption Deadline, unless the L&F Board determines (in its sole discretion) to permit such withdrawal of a redemption request (which it may do in whole or in part).
+Any request for redemption, once made by a holder of Class A Ordinary Shares, may not be withdrawn following the Redemption Deadline, unless the Board determines (in its sole discretion) to permit such withdrawal of a redemption request (which it may do in whole or in part).

 Any corrected or changed written exercise of redemption rights must be received by Continental, L&F's transfer agent, at least two business days prior to the Shareholder Meeting.
-No request for redemption will be honored unless the holder's Class A Ordinary Shares have been delivered (either physically or electronically) to Continental, L&F's transfer agent, prior to 5:00 p.m., Eastern Time, on , 2022 (two business days before the Shareholder Meeting).
+No request for redemption will be honored unless the holder's Class A Ordinary Shares have been delivered (either physically or electronically) to Continental, L&F's transfer agent, prior to 5:00 p.m., Eastern Time, on April 29, 2022 (two business days before the Shareholder Meeting).

-Notwithstanding the foregoing, a public shareholder, together with any affiliate of such public shareholder or any other person with whom such public shareholder is acting in concert or as a "group" (as defined in Section 13(d) (3) of the Exchange Act), will be restricted from redeeming its Class A Ordinary Shares with respect to more than an aggregate of 15% of the outstanding Class A Ordinary Shares, without our prior consent.
+Notwithstanding the foregoing, a public shareholder, together with any affiliate of such public shareholder or any other person with whom such public shareholder is acting in concert or as a "group" (as defined in Section 13(d) (3) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), will be restricted from redeeming its Class A Ordinary Shares with respect to more than an aggregate of 15% of the outstanding Class A Ordinary Shares, without our prior consent.
 Accordingly, if a public shareholder, alone or acting in concert or as a group, seeks to redeem more than 15% of the outstanding Class A Ordinary Shares, then any such shares in excess of that 15% limit would not be redeemed for cash, without our prior consent.

-The closing price of Class A Ordinary Shares on April 4, 2022, the record date for the Shareholder Meeting, was \$ per share.
-The cash held in the Trust Account on such date was approximately \$ (net of taxes payable) (\$ per Class A Ordinary Share).
+The closing price of Class A Ordinary Shares on April 4, 2022, the record date for the Shareholder Meeting, was \$10.11 per share.
+The cash held in the Trust Account on such date was approximately \$175,130,000 (including interest not previously released to L&F to pay its taxes) (approximately \$10.15 per Class A Ordinary Share).
 Prior to exercising redemption rights, shareholders should verify the market price of Class A Ordinary Shares as they may receive higher proceeds from the sale of their ordinary shares in the public market than from exercising their redemption rights if the market price per share is higher than the redemption price.
 L&F cannot assure its shareholders that they will be able to sell their Class A Ordinary Shares in the open market, even if the market price per share is higher than the redemption price stated above, as there may not be sufficient liquidity in its securities when its shareholders wish to sell their shares.